docmagician/docs-for-zero-dollars/docs/intro.md

 ### Who is this guide for?

-This guide is for startup founders, product managers, developers, technical writers, and small teams who need to create clear, useful documentation without a large budget.
+This guide is for **startup founders, product managers, developers, technical writers**, and **small teams** who need to create clear, useful documentation without a large budget.
 Whether you're just starting or growing quickly, this guide will show you how to set up professional documentation without spending a lot.

 You don’t need to be a technical writing expert.
 This guide is for anyone involved in building or managing a product who wants to make documentation easier to create and maintain.
 If you’re looking for a simple way to help users understand your product, improve team processes, or cut down on support issues, this guide will show you how.